Vyral/base-template/_posts/2020-03-23-whats-going-on-with-mortgage-rates.md

 If you missed the wave of low rates, you’re more than likely to have a second chance.
 When everything settles down, and once the banks have a chance to process their loans, we’ll probably see another dip in the rates.&nbsp;

 The best thing you can do is get pre-approved now so you’re prepared to take advantage when rates drop again.
 As always, reach out if you have any questions on this or other real estate topics.
-I hope you stay safe, and I look forward to hearing from you.&nbsp;
+I hope you stay safe, and I look forward to hearing from you.

-&nbsp;

 &nbsp;